Ameya-2003/AWS-Cloud-Practitioner-Quiz-App/README.md

 To get started with the app, follow these steps:

+1. Star this repository
-1. Clone this repository.
+2. Clone this repository.
-2. Open [Link](https://giant-elephant.static.domains/ameya-aws-cloud-practitioner-quiz) to view it in the browser.
+3. Open [Link](https://giant-elephant.static.domains/ameya-aws-cloud-practitioner-quiz) to view it in the browser.

 ## Contributing 🤝